ChemCrow: Augmenting large-language models with chemistry tools: Methods

-\paragraph{Molecular similarity calculator} The primary function of this tool is to evaluate the similarity between two molecules, utilizing the Tanimoto similarity measure\cite{tt1958elementary} based on the ECFP2 molecular fingerprints\cite{rogers2010extended} of both input molecules.
-By taking two molecules as input, it returns a measure of their structural similarity, which is valuable for assessing the potential of molecular analogs in various applications, such as drug discovery and chemical research.
+\paragraph{Similarity} The primary function of this tool is to evaluate the similarity between two molecules, utilizing the Tanimoto similarity measure\cite{tt1958elementary} based on the ECFP2 molecular fingerprints\cite{rogers2010extended} of the input molecules.
+This tool receives two molecules and returns a measure of the molecules' structural similarity, which is valuable for assessing the potential of molecular analogs in various applications, such as drug discovery and chemical research.
 This tool allows the model to calculate and compare the similarity between pairs of molecules.
 The Tanimoto similarity approach provides a robust and reliable comparison of molecular structures, allowing scientists to make informed decisions when exploring new molecular candidates or investigating structure-activity relationships.

-\paragraph{Molecular modifier} This tool is designed to make alterations to a given molecule by generating a local chemical space around it using retro and forward synthesis rules.
+\paragraph{ModifyMol} This tool is designed to make alterations to a given molecule by generating a local chemical space around it using retro and forward synthesis rules.
 It employs the SynSpace package\cite{synspace}, originally applied in counterfactual explanations for molecular machine learning\cite{wellawatte2022model}.
 The modification process utilizes 50 robust medchem reactions\cite{medchem}, and the retrosynthesis is performed either via PostEra Manifold\cite{yang2019molecular, schwaller2019molecular} (upon availability of an API key) or by reversing the 50 robust reactions.
 The purchasable building blocks come from the Purchasable Mcule supplier building block catalogs\cite{mcule}, although customization options are available.
 By taking the SMILES representation of a molecule as input, this tool returns a single modified molecule resulting from a small change.
 This tool gives the model the ability to explore structurally similar molecules and generate novel molecules.
 This enables researchers to explore new molecular structures, derivatives, and fine-tune their molecular candidates for specific applications, such as drug discovery and chemical research.